USB 3.0 External Hard Disk Drives

 Mac USB 3.0 Backup Drives

-Apple Macintosh users have USB 3.0 driver support in Mac OS X Lion and Leopard.
-SuperSpeed ports will appear on Apple logic boards as Apple adopts the Ivy-Bridge chipset in revised models.
-Given the inevitable growth of SuperSpeed - it's wise for Macintosh users to start buying USB 3.0 backup drives, partitioning and reformatting the drive for MacOS, and enjoying the backwards compatibility with USB 2.0 until Intel and Apple get thier SuperSpeed products on the market.
+Apple Macintosh users have USB 3.0 driver support in Mac OS X Mavericks, Lion and Leopard.
+It's wise for Macintosh users to start buying USB 3.0 backup drives, partitioning and reformatting the drive for MacOS, and enjoying the backwards compatibility with USB 2.0 ports when needed.

 DIY - SuperSpeed Backup Drive Enclosures